 Ultimately, the phenomenon illustrates that inclusive education is a relational, context-dependent process perpetuated by pedagogical inventiveness, ethical dedication, and collaborative networks.
 Special education teachers serve as proactive intermediaries who connect policy and practice, consistently adjusting and negotiating access to education, ensuring that meaningful participation for learners with disabilities is deliberately established and sustained within flawed systems.

-3.5 Based on the results of the study, what strategic insights and recommendations may be developed, tailored to the needs of LWDs enrolled in special education programs in Bacoor City?
+3.5 What strategic insights and recommendations may be developed, tailored to the needs of LWDs enrolled in special education programs in Bacoor City?

-Strategic Insight and Recommendation No. 1: Learning access is actively constructed through adaptive and assistive support
+Learning access is actively constructed through adaptive and assistive support

-Discoveries indicate that special education programs need to rethink the positioning of adaptive instructional materials and assistive support.
+The results indicate that special education programs need to rethink the positioning of adaptive instructional materials and assistive support.
 These resources should not be considered as add-ons but rather as essential conditions for access to learning.
 As SPED teachers report, learners engage with instructional materials that are simpler, clearer, and aligned with their own communication and sensory characteristics.

 At the system level, schools and divisions can develop common structures for selecting, using, and maintaining adaptive instructional materials and assistive technologies.
 If every SPED teacher contributes to a single repository for visual schedules, simplified learning tasks, and low-tech assistive tools, they will reduce individual burden while improving consistency of access within and across classrooms.

-Strategic Insight and Recommendation No. 2: Professional agency functions as the primary mechanism of inclusion
+Professional agency functions as the primary mechanism of inclusion

 The ability to sustain inclusive practice seems to be linked to SPED teachers' creativity, professional judgment, and ethical commitment.
 Equitable sharing of the burden between individuals and institutions will be necessary, as the findings also suggest.
 The freedom of professional agency remains a key resource for inclusive education.
 Nonetheless, sustainable if there is visible institutional support.